nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 Merging Other Changes
 ---------------------

-As long as no changes were made to the project repo since the time that you created your branch, the pull request should be able to be accepted by the project maintainers without any further technical work on your part.
-In busy projects, however, other changes were probably made in the meantime, and you may be asked to merge those other changes in first.
+As long as no changes were made to the main project's repo since the time that you created your branch, the pull request should be able to be accepted by the project maintainers without any further technical work on your part.
+In busy projects, however, other changes were probably made in the meantime, so you may be asked to merge those other changes before your pull request will be accepted.
+This will require using the git command line tool.

+Click the gear icon in the top-right and choose "open a shell here".
+You should see a PowerShell instance (GitHub for Windows uses "posh-git") pointed to your repository folder with the name of the current branch at the end of the prompt in square brackets.

+If the branch name listed at the end of the prompt is not the branch you've been working on, run this command to list the available branches:

+`git branch`

+As long as you see the branch that you were working on in the list, you can run this command to switch to it:

+`git checkout MyBranchNameThatIWasWorkingOn`

+Now you should see the correct branch name at the end of the prompt.
+What we want to do is add a remote branch to our local repository.